How to Avoid Tax Relief Scams

-Unfortunately, there are some firms who have outright cheated and stole from their clients.
-These are the firms that are being targeted and shut down by the Attorney Generals, and who have tarnished the industry.
+Sadly, some firms have outright cheated and stole from their clients.
+These are the firms being targeted and shut down by the Attorney Generals – the ones who have tarnished the industry.
 In these cases, the unscrupulous companies will enroll many clients into a program and collect their money without providing adequate services.
 Some don’t even send the necessary paperwork to the IRS.

-As soon as there are too many complaints or upset consumers, the company will simply change their name and start preying on consumers all over again.
-Adding insult to injury, many of these companies don’t provide refunds and leave people with a bigger tax liability.
+Once a scam company receives too many complaints from upset consumers, they will merely change their name and start preying on consumers all over again.
+Adding insult to injury, many of these companies don’t provide refunds and leave people with a greater tax liability than before.

-When you are dealing with a new tax resolution company, ask yourself; does the company make a thorough assessment of the factors above?
+When dealing with a new tax resolution company, ask yourself; does the company make a thorough assessment of the factors above?
 Do they emphasize the importance of these qualifications?
-Do they make it clear that an Offer in Compromise is difficult to obtain?
-If the answer to any of these questions is no, you may be dealing with a company who does not have your best interest in mind.
+Do they make it clear that an Offer in Compromise is challenging to obtain?
+If the answer to any of these questions is no, you may be dealing with a company that does not have your best interest in mind.